doggoAngel/NTAPI_Injection/README.md

 # NT API Injection
-This is a tecnique that allow a malware inject shellcode to a target PID.
+This is a tecnique that allows a malware to inject shellcode into a target process by using Windows Native API (via ntdll.dll).
-Use the NATIVE API windows -> ntdll.dll

-In this case the program injects a shellcode that run a MessageBox.
+In this example, the program injects a shellcode that displays a MessageBox.
-If you want change the shellcode, you need found on the source code this variable:
+If you want to change the shellcode, look for this variable in the source code:
 ```
 var codeS = []byte{0xfc,0x48,0x81,0xe4,0xf0,0xff,0xff,0xff,0xe8,
 	0xd0,0x00,0x00,0x00,0x41,0x51,0x41,0x50,0x52,0x51,0x56,0x48,